First published October 11, 2020 | Updated May 2, 2021

 What is a writing dashboard?

 As its name suggests, a writing dashboard is a hub for all things writing.
 It’s your very own command center that links to all your other pages — kind of like the homepage of a website.
-It’s where your word count tracker, progress review pages, character sheets, storyboard, and more live.
+It’s where your word count tracker, progress review pages, character sheets, research, and other pages live.

-The beauty of a writing dashboard is that it’s totally unique.
+The beauty of a writing dashboard is that it’s ultra-personalized.
 You might choose to omit your character sheets and instead create a dashboard for other areas of your writing life.
 Think creative exercises, lists of affirmations, artist dates, journal entries, etc.

 Why do you need a writing dashboard in Notion?